Hemmerle: Collections and design projects

+Works in museum collections

+Hemmerle's Harmony bangle was included in London's Victoria and Albert Museum in the permanent collection of the William and Judith Bollinger Jewellery Gallery in October 2010.
+Also, another version of the Harmony bangle, which celebrated its 30th anniversary in 2021, entered the permanent collection of the Cooper Hewitt, Smithsonian Design Museum in New York City in January 2013.

-In 2019 a Bishop’s Pectoral Cross created by Hemmerle in 1900 joined the permanent collection of The Metropolitan Museum of Art, New York.
-The cross was designed by Hemmerle’s founders - brothers Joseph and Anton Hemmerle - for the Exposition Universelle of 1900 in Paris, where it was awarded one of the show’s prizes.
+In 2019, a Bishop’s Pectoral Cross created by Hemmerle in 1900, joined the permanent collection of the Metropolitan Museum of Art, New York.
+The cross was designed by Hemmerle’s founders, brothers Joseph and Anton Hemmerle, for the Exposition Universelle of 1900 in Paris, where it was awarded as one of the show’s prizes.

-Infused Jewels is a 2022 high-jewellery project by Hemmerle, exploring the connection between nature and the senses through a multi-sensory concept inspired by herbal tea.
-Developed over four years, the collection comprises ten pairs of earrings and three brooches, each reflecting botanical forms such as ginger flower, lavender, and cinnamon.
-The project includes a bespoke tea blend created with Kräutergarten München, a porcelain tea caddy produced with Nymphenburg, and an accompanying fairy tale, The Herb Garden, written by Greta Bellamacina and illustrated by Rosanna Tasker.
-Presented at TEFAF Maastricht in 2022, Infused Jewels was praised for its innovative use of materials such as aluminium, bronze, and porcelain, and for extending Hemmerle’s tradition of craftsmanship and conceptual jewellery that invites reflection on nature and mindfulness.

-In 2023, Hemmerle's sapphire and iron tassel earrings (2018) joined the permanent collection of the Museum of Fine Arts, Boston.
+In 2023, Hemmerle's sapphire and iron tassel earrings, which were part of the 125th anniversary project Hidden Treasures, joined the permanent collection of the Museum of Fine Arts, Boston.
 Crafted from iron, white gold, and over 200 carats of blue sapphires, the earrings feature tassels suspended from an iron element inspired by a Bavarian crown, reflecting Hemmerle’s origins as a maker of medals and orders.
 The piece is part of the museum’s Beyond Brilliance: Jewelry Highlights from the Collection installation in the Kaplan Family Foundation Gallery for Jewellery.